-In the previous stages of review and assessment areas of potential exceedence of the air quality objectives for SO2 and PM10 were identified following LAQM.TG4 (00).
-The latest guidance, LAOM.TG (03) requires the assessment to be carried out in greater detail by considering 500x500m areas.
-The detailed modelling carried out in this Stage 3 uses the 1x1km areas, but this takes account of all areas of significant domestic solid fuel burning.
-In practice, the high resolution modelling and the method of source definition used in this report means that defining a 1x1km area makes no difference to the output when compared with a smaller total area.
+Ballymena have screened to determine the necessity for a stage 3 review and assessment on the basis of the number of domestic fuel burning properties within 1x1km grids, as defined in (LAQM.
+TG4 (00)).
+As required by the Northern Ireland Policy guidance the latest technical guidance LAQM.TG (03) methodology should be used for domestic fuel combustion modelling where possible.
+In practice, the high resolution modelling and the method of source definition used in this report means that defining 1km areas makes no difference to the output when compared with a smaller total area.
 This is because treatment of the sources with the present model is at a resolution of 10 - 20m, hence the model output for a given location is the same whether the area modelled is a 1x1km area or a 0.5x0.5km area or less.

-Table 2.3 Brief details of Stages in the Air Quality Review and Assessment process (LAQM.TG4(00))
+Table 2.3Brief details of Stages in the Air Quality Review and Assessment process (LAQM.TG4(00))

-Stage Objective Approach Outcome First Stage Review and Assessment Identify all significant pollutant sources within or outside of the authority's area.
-Compile and collate a list of potentially significant pollution sources using the assessment criteria described in the Pollutant Specific Guidance Identify those pollutants where there is a risk of exceeding the air quality objectives, and for which further investigation is needed.
+Stage Objective Approach Outcome First Stage Review and Assessment Identify all significant pollutant sources within or outside of the authority's area. • Compile and collate a list of potentially significant pollution sources using the assessment criteria described in the Pollutant Specific Guidance Identify those pollutants where there is a risk of exceeding the air quality objectives, and for which further investigation is needed.
 Identify sources requiring further investigation.
 Decision about whether a Stage 2 Review and Assessment is needed for one or more pollutants.
 If not, no further review and assessment is necessary.
-Second Stage Review and Assessment Further screening of significant sources to determine whether there is a significant risk of the air quality objectives being exceeded.
+Second Stage Review and Assessment • Further screening of significant sources to determine whether there is a significant risk of the air quality objectives being exceeded.
 Use of screening models or monitoring methods to assess whether there is a risk of exceeding the air quality objectives.
 Identify those pollutants where there is a risk of exceeding the objectives, and for which further investigation is needed.
-The assessment need only consider those locations where the highest likely concentrations are expected, and where public exposure is relevant.
-Decision about whether a Stage 3 Review and Assessment is needed for one or more pollutants.
+The assessment need only consider those locations where the highest likely concentrations are expected, and where public exposure is relevant. • Decision about whether a Stage 3 Review and Assessment is needed for one or more pollutants.
 If, as a result of estimations of ground level concentrations at suitable receptors, a local authority judges that there is no significant risk of not achieving an air quality objective, it can be confident that an Air Quality Management Area (AQMA) will not be required.
 However, if there is doubt that an air quality objective will be achieved a third stage review should be conducted.